Designing accessible services

 Important information

-You are currently exploring a website that has not been officially launched yet.
-If you wish to provide feedback, please don't hesitate to checkout our contact us page.
+- You are currently exploring a website that has not been officially launched yet.
+If you wish to provide feedback, please don't hesitate to checkout our contact us page. - To view the current version of this website, please visit a11y.canada.ca.

 Designing for users of screen readers